 (e) is discriminatory based on race, gender, religious belief, sexual orientation, disability; or

-(f) is otherwise illegal or causes damage or injury to any person or property; and Supplier reserves the right, without liability or prejudice to its other rights to the Client, to disable the Client’s access to any material that breaches the provisions of this Section 3.4.
+(f) is otherwise illegal or causes damage or injury to any person or property; and Supplier reserves the right, without liability or prejudice to its other rights to the Client, to disable the Client’s access to the Client Tenant if the Client breaches the provisions of this Section

 3.5 The Client shall not: